 Kadimah Scholars Program

-Launched in September 2019, the Kadimah Scholars is an exciting new partnership between Kadimah Academy, the Buffalo Jewish Federation and The Park School of Buffalo, creating an innovative program at Park that is unique throughout all of North America.
-It is not a merger, but it brings together the best of both schools and the financial support of the Jewish community to ensure a strong and vibrant Jewish day school education in Western New York, within a larger and broader school environment, on a Park’s beautiful 32-acre suburban campus.
+It is not a merger, but it brings together the best of both schools and the financial support of the Jewish community to ensure a strong and vibrant Jewish day school education in Western New York, within a larger and broader non-sectarian school environment, on a Park’s beautiful 34-acre suburban campus in Amherst, N.Y.
 You will not find this anywhere else in the United States or Canada.

-The Park School, a century-old independent non-religious private progressive school in Amherst, is now offering our Hebrew and Judaic Studies classes as part of their K-12 curriculum and program, with two former Kadimah teachers as part of Park’s regular faculty, supported by the Buffalo Jewish community.
-Participating students, known as Kadimah Scholars at Park School, will take Hebrew and Judaic Studies both during the regular school day at Park, as well as during supplemental “club” periods on two days after school.
-Additionally, Kadimah Scholars continue to pray every morning before school starts, celebrate Shabbat every week as well as all the holidays, and even share our customs and traditions with the broader Park community, who have demonstrated tremendous support and an eagerness to learn.
+Participating students, known as Kadimah Scholars, enroll as Park students but will take Hebrew and Judaic Studies both during the regular school day at Park, as well as during supplemental periods after school at least once a week.
+Additionally, Kadimah Scholars have opportunities to pray together, celebrate Shabbat and holidays, and share our customs and traditions with the broader Park community, who have embraced Kadimah.

 Our partnership enables Kadimah to continue our 60-year legacy of providing the finest Jewish day school education to our community’s youth, preparing them to tackle any challenge with a strong foundation in their Jewish heritage, while cultivating the future leaders of our community.